ORTools4MTEX/ORTools/README.md

   - out          - @struc   = a strcture variable containing the absolute or normalised frequency and boundary segment lengths of grain pairs.

 - Options:
-  - variant    - Uses the variant Ids of the child grain pairs.
+  - variant    - Uses the variant ids of child grain pairs.
-  - packet     - Uses the packet Ids of the child grain pairs.
+  - packet     - Uses the packet ids of child grain pairs.
-  - bain       - Uses the bain Ids of the child grain pairs.
+  - bain       - Uses the bain ids of child grain pairs.
-  - other      - Uses a user-specified list of Ids of the child grain pairs.
+  - other      - Uses a pre-specified list of ids of child grain pairs.
   - group      - A cell defining different groups of id or equivalent id pairs.
   - include    - Includes similar neighbouring variant, packet, bain, other-id type, groups of id or equivalent id pairs.
-For e.g. - V1-V1, CP2-CP2, B3-B3 etc.
+For e.g. - V1-V1, or CP2-CP2, or B3-B3 etc.
   - exclude    - Excludes similar neighbouring variant, packet, bain, other-id type, groups of id or equivalent id pairs. (default)
   - absolute   - Returns the absolute frequency and boundary segment values of neighbouring variant, packet, bain, other-id type, or groups of id or equivalent id pairs.
   - normalise  - Returns the normalised frequency and boundary segment values of neighbouring variant, packet, bain, other-id type, groups of id or equivalent id pairs. (default)